Raven (DC Comics): Powers and abilities

 Due to her heritage and training under Azar, Raven is a powerful mystic and empath; Raven is capable of sensing emotions and with pain and disease, she can ease them by assimilating them into her body and expunging them although the process is painful to undergo.
 Other powers including reading emotions and possessing telepathic-like insights into the minds of others.
-These abilities facilitate her soul "Soul Self", her astral body shaped like her namesake that allows her to travel long distances, become intangible, establish telepathic communication, and function as a protective shield capable of absorbing an energy and solid matter.
+These abilities facilitate her "Soul Self", her astral body shaped like her namesake that allows her to travel long distances, become intangible, establish telepathic communication, and function as a protective shield capable of absorbing an energy and solid matter.
 Initially, Raven's soul-self had a time limit of five minutes outside her body, after which she would experience mental torment.
 She eventually overcame this constraint.

-Raven is considered adept in magic, allowing for various sorcerous powers such as teleportation, manipulation of shadows, telekinesis, hypnosis and proficiency in chaos magic, able to perform magical effects with adherence to a system of magic (incantations, chants, etc.).
+Raven is considered adept in magic, allowing for various sorcerous powers such as teleportation, manipulation of shadows, telekinesis, hypnosis and proficiency in chaos magic, able to perform magical effects without adherence to a system of magic (incantations, chants, etc.).
 Raven also has limited precognition allowing her to predict near-future events, occurring involuntarily and infrequently.
 Over time, Raven's mastery of these abilities has advanced to the extent that she is considered a skilled teacher in the mystic arts.